shahd1995913/pythonisms/README.md

 # ----> Describe your findings in README : <-----

 ## -->  Iterators : Iterators are the omnipresent spirits of Python.
-They are everywhere and you must have come across them in some program or another.
 ## --> Iterators are objects that allow you to traverse through all the elements of a collection, regardless of its specific implementation.

 # A decorator